exercism/v3/languages/python/concepts/string-formatting/about.md

 Literal string interpolation or **f-string** is a way of quickly and efficiently formatting and evaluating expressions to `str` using the `f` (or `F`) prefix before the brackets, like so `f'{object}'`.
 It can be used with all enclosing string types as: single quote `'`, double quote `"` and with multi-lines and escaping triple quotes `'''` or `"""`.

-An example to insert two variable values, one str and one float:
+In this example we insert two variable values in the sentence, one str and one float:

 ```python
 >>> name, value = 'eighth', 1/8